relativitydev/file-migration-cli/README.md

 ```

 ### UNIX-style relative paths used by RelativityOne
 RelativityOne is deployed on Aspera, so it supports only UNIX-style relative paths.
-The following screen shot illustrates the root of a RelativityOne fileshare, when browsed through File Explorer:
+The following screen shot illustrates the root of a RelativityOne file share, when browsed through File Explorer:

 ![relativityonepaths](https://user-images.githubusercontent.com/43040844/45386621-66add880-b5d9-11e8-9aee-a1e2c8c485f3.png)